larryweya/bamboo-angular/README.md

     git submodule init
     git submodule update

-Install angular js (?)
+Run a webserver to serve your files

-Run a webserver to serve your files (?)
+    python -m SimpleHTTPServer 8001

-Browse to demo.html on your web browser
+Browse to localhost:8001/demo.html on your web browser